baudren/montepython_public/sphinx-documentation/getting_started.rst

 has local maxima, the code will fail to compute minimum credible intervals and say it in a warning.
-The two solutions are either to re-run and increase the number of samples, or maybe just to decrease the number of bins with the :code:`-bins` option.
+The two solutions are either to re-run and increase the number of samples, or maybe just to decrease the number of bins with the :code:`--bins` option.

 Global running strategy